 - Readjusting to new life

 Many life aspects will change as well.
-Veterans’ responsibilities, their role in the community, and their lifestyle will be different.
+Veterans’ responsibilities, their role in the community, and their lifestyles will be different.
 That is not all.
 They will feel like they have to rebuild their whole life from the beginning.
 Can you imagine how stressful that can be?

 - Dealing with Gulf War Syndrome and post-traumatic stress disorder